 Do I have to take part?

 No. It is up to you to decide.
 We will describe the database and go through this information sheet which we will then give to you.
 You will be asked to sign a consent form to show you have agreed to have your information stored on the database.
-You are free to withdraw at any time, without giving reason.
+If you consent, you are free to withdraw at any time, without giving reason.
 This would not affect the standard of care you receive or your future treatment.

 What does taking part involve?